accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Gossip protocol__ that multiple peers can participate in observing failures, and an ask request can go confirm with multiple peers.

   * __Quorum decision__ that important events such as node failure or node membership change should engage a consistency quorum to make the final decision.

+Besides, __Disaggregation__ can be used to improve availability and durability.
+An example is [VastData DASE architecture](https://vastdata.com/whitepaper/#TheDisaggregatedSharedEverythingArchitecture).
+JBOD is disaggregated from server node, so that they won't fail with server.
+Server is easier to fail due to more complex software and upgrade, while JBOX can be a simple box with pure functions and hard-wired chips.
+JBOD and server are connected with fast RDMA.
+Upon server failure, JBOD can be taken over by other servers.
+The [zstorage article](https://mp.weixin.qq.com/s/uXH8rkeJL_JMbKT3H9ZuCQ) also has good analysis.

+  * __Smaller failure domain__.
+Compared to a big server running everything, disaggregation naturally leads to smaller failure domain.
+For example, server failure should not impact disk, metadata plane failure should not impact reads.
+Inside one function unit, it can be partitioned to future reduce the failure domain size.

+  * __Shared everything__.
+If a parent fails, the child function unit should be able to transfer another parent.
+For example, if the server fails, the disk should be taken over by another server.
+Expanding the picture, everything should be shared by everything so that they never likely to fail.
+This dramatically improve availability/durability to unlock potentials throughout the system.

+  * __Network cost vs PCIe cost__.
+Disaggregation has a fundamental cost that is to transfer more data through the network.
+It becomes more acceptable with fast network bandwidth growth today.
+In compare, centralizing function units into one server means it's replacing network cost with PCIe bus inside the server.
+PCIe bandwidth also has rapid growth today.

 ### Durability